Towards a Parameterized Approximation Dichotomy of MinCSP for Linear Equations over Finite Commutative Rings: Abstract

 \section{Abstract}

-We consider the $\minlin{r}{R}$ problem: the input is a system $S$ of length-$r$ linear equations over a ring $R$ and we want to find a subset of equations $Z$ of minimum cardinality such that $S-Z$ is satisfiable.
+We consider the $\minlin{r}{R}$ problem: for a system $S$ of length-$r$ linear equations over a ring $R$, find $Z \subseteq S$ of minimum cardinality such that $S-Z$ is satisfiable.
 The problem is \NP-hard and UGC-hard to approximate within any constant even when $r = |R| = 2$, so we focus on parameterized approximability with solution size as the parameter.
-For a large class of infinite rings $R$ called Euclidean domains, Dabrowski et al. [SODA-2023] obtained an FPT-algorithm for $\minlin{2}{R}$ using an LP-based approach based on work by Wahlström [SODA-2017].
-In this paper, we consider $\minlin{r}{R}$ for finite commutative rings $R$, initiating a line of research with the ultimate goal of proving dichotomy theorems that separate problems that are FPT-approximable within a constant from those that are not.
+For a large class of infinite rings $R$ called {\em Euclidean domains}, Dabrowski, Jonsson, Ordyniak, Osipov, and Wahlström [SODA-2023] obtained an FPT-algorithm for $\minlin{2}{R}$ based on Wahlström's [SODA-2017] LP-based approach.
+In this paper, we consider $\minlin{r}{R}$ for finite commutative rings $R$, initiating a line of research with the goal of separating problems that are FPT-approximable within a constant from those that are not.
 A major motivation is that our project is a promising step (and a necessary consequence) for even more ambitious classification projects concerning finite-domain MinCSP and VCSP.